 Some Must-Pack items for Your Cruise

-Another multi-purpose piece of clothing is this triclimate jacket.
+A good multi-purpose piece of clothing is this tri-climate jacket and is great to pack for cold-weather climates.
 The fleece inside can be worn by itself as can the outer windproof, waterproof shell.
 I really loved its flexibility and with the right layering underneath I was able to navigate warm days as well as frigid.
 One note: The silhouette of this jacket is boxier than what is showing here.
 I think they pulled the size in a bit to take the photo.

 My Charge HubPlus Portable Charger